Maximum one-shot dissipated work from Renyi divergences: Introduction

-R\'{e}nyi divergences have recently appeared in fluctuation-relation contexts~\cite{SalekW15}.
-The latter work pertains specifically to resource theories, which we will not use.
-We follow the approach of~\cite{YungerHalpernGDV14}, building on assumptions used to derive Crooks' Theorem.
+This $\Rel$ belongs to a family of \emph{R\'enyi divergences} $D_\alpha$ that quantify the discrepancies between distributions or between states. $\Rel$ quantifies a discrepancy in terms of an average over many copies of a distribution or state.
+The {\em order-$\infty$ R\'enyi divergence} $D_\infty$ quantifies the distinguishability apparent, in a worst case, from just one copy.

+We derive one-shot analogs of all three thermodynamic equalities.
+The averages $\langle W_\diss \rangle$ and $\Rel$ are replaced with the one-shot $W_\diss^\worst$ and $D_\infty$.
+The trio reveals the generality of the proportionality between the worst-case dissipated work and a one-shot entropy.

-We begin by reviewing fluctuation theorems and R\'enyi divergences, focusing on the one-shot {\em order-$\infty$ R\'enyi divergence} $D_\infty$.
+We begin by reviewing fluctuation theorems and R\'enyi divergences, focusing on $D_\infty$.
 We recall each $\langle W_\diss \rangle$ proportionality and derive its one-shot analog.
 Our main results relate the maximum possible penalty $W_{\diss}^{\rm worst}$ of investing work in finite time to three instances of $D_\infty$.
+We apply our results to a quantum quench, whose work distribution has been studied in several settings~\cite{Silva_08_Statistics,Gambassi_11_Statistics,Abeling_16_Quantum,DornerGCPV12,Lobejko_17_Work,Sindona_14_Statistics,Garcia_16_Quantum}.
 Our one-shot analogs of fluctuation-relation results illustrate the insights offered by merging fluctuation relations with one-shot statistical mechanics.